edeniyanda/My-Python-Projects/README.md

 # My-Python-Projects
-This Repo include a few of my baby projects
+This Repo include few of my baby projects